KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Imgur](https://imgur.com/a/TpQsJqS)

 **Methodology**
-Effective attack was calculated with a simple piecewise function that takes into account crit rate, crit damage, attack, and damage % \(elemental damage\).
+Effective attack was calculated with a simple piecewise function that takes into account CRIT Rate, CRIT DMG, attack, and damage % \(elemental damage\).
 Passives that cannot be quantified due to how they can differ in effectiveness with different playstyles are NOT included in the effective attack calculation.

 The spreadsheet has three main columns - for low, medium, and high stats.
 Each one simulates the every possible substat combination with a total of 10, 20, or 30 offensive lines \(maximum possible rolls is 38, but nobody will ever get such lines - right?\).
-Royal weapon crit rate is simulated on each possible combination of stats.
+Royal weapon CRIT Rate is simulated on each possible combination of stats.
 The base stats used were that of a level 90 Klee using 2 piece Gladiator and 2 piece Witch set.

 **Significance:**
 Memory of dust can actually be strong, even without a shield doubling its effect.
-Widsith is around ~20% weaker than 5\* catalysts in general outside its burst window, and ~10% stronger during the burst window at R1 and ~30% stronger at R5.
+Widsith is around ~20% weaker than 5\* catalysts in general outside its Burst window, and ~10% stronger during the Burst window at R1 and ~30% stronger at R5.

 ### Refinement Costs